Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Enhancing visualization with 3D laser scanning technology

-These visualizations are also highly advantageous to the design phase, where proposed changes can be contextualized within the scanned environment.
+These visualizations are also highly advantageous in the design phase, where proposed changes can be contextualized within the scanned environment.
 Design teams are free to create compelling before-and-after comparisons to communicate design intent in an effective manner, helping non-technical stakeholders understand spatial relationships and make more informed decisions in design reviews.

 How to use a 3D laser scanner for Scan to BIM